At MWC Los Angeles, 5G and XR began staking their claims to the future

 Nvidia’s booth was surprisingly tame at MWC Los Angeles, but there was a seemingly live demo of how 5G will enable underpowered devices such as thin laptops to enjoy high-performance streamed AAA gaming content over wireless networks.
 The unstaffed demo station had what appeared to be a super low latency, full resolution game running from a server located elsewhere, but no one was on hand to explain what was actually being accomplished technically with the demo.
 Regardless, it looked pixel-level clean and smooth — a lot better than the early 2019 5G gaming demos offered by Intel at CES.

 Last and least, there were lots of small vendors using 5G, AR, and AI as buzzwords to generate attention for their offerings — some legitimately, some recklessly.
 One startup was showing off “iGlass AR Theater,” a pair of glasses with a legitimately nice 3K-resolution display inside, which the founder explained — when asked — was just for watching TV, and not in any way actually augmented reality.
 He was at MWC Los Angeles seeking $3 million in funding to get production started.
-Another company, 247 Inc., was showing off $139 “IoT-based stun guns” that were really just using Bluetooth to communicate with cell phones.
+Another company, 247, was showing off $139 “IoT-based stun guns” that were really just using Bluetooth to communicate with cell phones.
 More reasonably, Nota was one of multiple companies working to bring deep learning AI models out of the cloud and into pocket-sized devices.

 Parting thoughts